OlegVishnivetsky/awesome-attributes/README.md

 ## 6. Readonly

-Attribute class for **readonly** fields, they are visible in the inspector but cannot be edited
+Attribute class for **readonly** fields, they are visible in the inspector but cannot be edited.

 ```csharp
     [SerializeField] private float maxHealth;